 With a direct sale of your house to Homesmith Group, you will be able to leave the liens and tax problems behind.
 You won’t have to find the money to pay off liens or to pay off your back taxes.
 We will handle all of the debts, while quickly and efficiently buying your property for an excellent price.
-All of the hassles and headaches could be over in only a matter of days, allowing you to sell your house with liens or tax problems fast in Southern California!
+All of the hassles and headaches could be over in only a matter of days, allowing you to sell your house with liens or tax problems fast in Greater Los Angeles!

 Create A Repayment Plan